d101tm/setuptmstats/README.md

 Now, you need to wait until the Webmaster tells you your public key has been added to the server.

 ### Clone the D101TM.ORG server and TMSTATS code

+#### Step 1:  Reboot your machine and verify your connection to the d101tm.org server

 Reboot your machine and log in.